JEFH507/org-chart-goose-orchestrator/docs/blog/enterprise-ai-orchestration-privacy-first.md

 **Future: A2A Protocol Integration**
 - **What is A2A**: Google's open standard for agent-to-agent communication (Apache 2.0 licensed)
-- **Why it matters**: Enable Goose agents ↔ Google Gemini agents ↔ Microsoft Autogen agents interoperability
+- **Why it matters**: Enable agents discoverability, cross agent collaboration, and multi vendor interoperability (Goose agents ↔ Google Gemini agents ↔ Microsoft Autogen agents)
 - **Our roadmap**: Phase X (post-Phase 7) - replace custom Agent Mesh HTTP with A2A JSON-RPC
 - **Benefit**: Multi-vendor agent coordination without proprietary protocols